bfl3tch/viewing_party/README.md

 [Virtual Watch Party](https://github.com/bfl3tch/viewing_party) is a 10-day, 2 person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.

+Overview: We created an application that consumes a movie database 3rd party API and allows users to login and add their friends to `Virtual-Watch-Parties` which are "dates" to all watch the chosen movie at an agreed upon time.

 - Consume JSON APIs that require authentication ⭐ ⭐ ⭐
 - Build an application that requires basic authentication ⭐ ⭐ ⭐
 - Organize and refactor code to be more maintainable ⭐ ⭐